 As we move into the New Year the poor state of our environment continues to dominate headlines all around the world.
 In 2020, you may be wondering what you can do as a homeowner to help reduce your homes carbon footprint in the New Year.

 Running a family home is energy-intensive for very obvious reasons.
 The washing machine, computers, TV’s and food waste all boost your carbon footprint.
 There are ways homeowners can help improve their carbon footprint, minimize energy efficiency and save money in the long run.
+Also, the price of solar panels has dropped significantly year on year since their introduction to the market.

 Here are 4 great ways to help make your home ‘green’ in 2020.